• Vancouver at night

 Under s.
 95 of the Criminal Code, it is an offence to possess a prohibited or restricted firearm that is either loaded or that has ammunition that is readily accessible, unless the person holds an authorization or licence.
 A “prohibited” firearm includes any handgun that has a barrel equal to or less than 105mm in length and any firearm that is adapted from a rifle or shotgun by cutting the barrel length to less than 660mm.
 Prohibited firearms also include automatic firearms.
 A “restricted” firearm includes any handgun that is not a prohibited firearm, that has a barrel length of less than 470mm and is capable of discharging centre-fire ammunition in a semi-automatic manner.
 An authorization under the Firearms Act is required for a person to possess any prohibited or restricted firearm, anywhere in Canada.

 The Crown may proceed by indictment and seek a sentence of up to 10 years in jail upon conviction.
-Alternatively, Crown may elect to proceed summarily, in which case the maximum sentence is up to one year in jail.
+Alternatively, Crown may elect to proceed summarily, in which case the maximum sentence is up to 2 years less a day.
 Although there is no longer a mandatory minimum jail sentence for this offence, when the Crown views the offence as having a true “criminal purpose” associated to possessing the prohibited or restricted weapon, Crown will proceed by indictment and will generally seek sentences in the range of 3 years in jail.

 The Investigation